-Are you in the market for an investment property in Boise?
+Are you in the market for an investment property in Idaho?
 Do you know what you are looking for or are you hoping the right property will find you?
-In our latest post, we will discuss what to look for when buying an investment property in Boise so you have a better chance of creating some real profits.
+In our latest post, we will discuss what to look for when buying an investment property in Idaho so you have a better chance of creating some real profits.

 What To Look For

 You don’t want to take the risk on a property in a bad neighborhood.
 You might encounter trouble finding quality renters, damages to your property, and the inability to get the rental amount you need.
 While it is one thing to invest in an up and coming area that is experiencing growth and improvement, it is another to buy a house in a poorly performing area.
 Rarely will buying in a bad neighborhood pay off, and it will require much more work to do so.

 Take a look at what else is available out there.
 Are there many properties available?
 What kinds of prices are they fetching?
 How long are rentals available?
 Do your research to ensure you don’t run into problems finding a tenant for your property.
 If there is a lot of competition out there, you might consider some sort of addition or upgrade to help your property stand out.
 However, low vacancy rates suggest there is a high demand in the area, so finding a great tenant shouldn’t be a problem.

 Tenants In Place

 Having tenants in place before you buy, will save you a ton of time any money.
 You won’t have to market the property or spend time showing it and answering questions.
 You won’t have to interview and screen tenants, hoping you are able to get the right person in there right away.
 With tenants in place, you will immediately be bringing in income from the property as opposed to having a vacancy.